Jesper Jansson: International career

 Jansson was a member of the Sweden Olympic football team at the 1992 Summer Olympics in Barcelona.
 Jansson earned one cap for the Sweden national team, making his only appearance in 1994 in a Joe Robbie Cup match against the United States.

 Post-playing career

 After retiring, Jansson was the general manager at Helsingborgs IF between 2008 and 2014.
 In 2015, he was appointed head scout at F.C.
 Copenhagen, but left a year later.
-On 28 April 2017, Jansson was appointed director of football of Hammarby IF.
+On 28 April 2017, Jansson was appointed director of football of Hammarby IF, before stepping down in 2023.

+On 14 June 2023, he was appointed sporting director of AC Omonia.
+He was dismissed from his role after only 7 months in charge, along with the managing staff he appointed, after accusations from the club president that Jansson was not doing his job and was treating the appointment on Cyprus as a vacation.
+Jansson denied wrongdoing, pointing to his years of experience and the fact that he has sold players for 50-60 million euros as evidence that he takes his jobs seriously.

 Personal life

 Jansson is the brother of former professional footballer Ulrik Jansson and the father of the professional footballer Kevin Höög Jansson.